Emergency Preparedness Depends on You

 About the Redmond Emergency Management Team

-The Emergency Management team creates and promotes a safer, more resilient community capable of coping with all hazards and recovering from disasters.
+The Emergency Management team creates and promotes a safer, more resilient community

 - We work closely with neighboring cities as well as regional partners such as King County Emergency Management and the Washington State Emergency Management Division.
 We collaborate with nonprofit and faith-based organizations, schools, local businesses, and special districts.